jonhjelm/docs-and-training/service_APIs/api_servicectl.md

-# CloudFlow servicectl
+# SemWES servicectl
-CloudFlow servicectl is a service offering a REST API to control third-party services on the CloudFlow platform.
-It is used to create and deploy auxiliary services on the CloudFlow platform such as HPC pre-processors or graphical input-parameter masks.
+SemWES servicectl is a service offering a REST API to control third-party services on the SemWES platform.
+It is used to create and deploy auxiliary services on the SemWES platform such as HPC pre-processors or graphical input-parameter masks.
 Services are deployed as Docker containers, the images of which are pushed to repositories created for each service.